helasraizam/OS/Readme.md

 		```
 		to a DWORD of hexadecimal value 1.

+4. **Resize the Windows partition** from within Windows itself to avoid shifting unmoveable files.
+   1. Open up `diskmgmt.msc` and use it to cut down the Windows partition.
+   2. Use defrag to move files around to make this more productive.
+   3. If all else fails, you can try reinstalling Win8 onto a pre-partitioned drive, or just force the partition resize from linux at a risk (try the latter before the former).

 Step 2: Abandon Ubuntu and Install Arch
 ---------------------------------------
-0. I've figured out pretty much everything on Ubuntu on Arch and haven't touched it since, and the Ubuntu USB won't boot anyway, so we'll go straight to Arch.
+I've figured out pretty much everything on Ubuntu on Arch and haven't touched it since, and the Ubuntu USB won't boot anyway, so we'll go straight to Arch.
 Suffice it to say if you already have an Ubuntu installation, installing Arch from that is simpler than through USB.
 The rest of this section covers the [Arch Beginner's Guide](https://wiki.archlinux.org/index.php/Beginners%27_guide#Prepare_the_latest_installation_medium) in less detail, so you're better off following that.
 1. Prepare the Arch medium
     1. [Download](https://www.archlinux.org/download/) a copy of the arch distribution you want.
 Download to the same folder and from the same source the gpg key (*.iso.sig).
 	2. After both files are downloaded, check that the gpg key of the iso downloaded from the mirror matches the central archlinux gpg key with